-While fulfilling our social responsibility and public mission, Hirogin Group will receive high evaluation from and build unshakable bonds of trust with our stakeholders, including both customers and shareholders by raising management soundness, efficiency, and transparency.
-In this way, Hirogin Group works to promote sustainable medium- to long-term growth and increase corporate value.
+While fulfilling its social responsibility and public mission, the Hirogin Group strives to earn a high evaluation and unshakable trust from our stakeholders such as customers and shareholders, by improving the soundness, efficiency, and transparency of management, and thereby works to achieve sustainable growth and improvement of corporate value over the medium to long term.
 To attain this goal, based on the intent and spirit of the Corporate Governance Code of the Tokyo Stock Exchange, Inc., we set out the following five principles in an effort to realize effective corporate governance.